jupyter-book/myst-plugins/example/github-issue-table.md

 ## Sub-Issues

 Show issues with their tracked sub-tasks using GitHub's native sub-issue feature.
-Use `:show-sub-issues:` to inline sub-issues under the `title` column:
+Use `:append-sub-issues: [column]` to inline sub-issues at the bottom of a specific column:

 ::::::{myst:demo}
 :::{issue-table} repo:jupyter-book/mystmd is:issue 189
 :columns: number, title, updated
-:show-sub-issues: true
+:append-sub-issues: title
 :limit: 5
 :::
 ::::::

-You can also use a separate `sub_issues` column if you prefer a dedicated column.
+You can also use a separate `sub_issues` column if you prefer a dedicated column, or display sub-issues in any other column like `updated` or `author`.

 ## GitHub Project Board